Oman–United Arab Emirates relations: Hafeet Rail

 In 2022, a joint venture to link the two countries by rail was announced.
 On April 23, 2024, the rail was renamed Hafeet Rail in reference to Jebel Hafeet, which lies between both Oman and UAE.
 The rail will connect the Etihad Rail at the Emirati city of Al Ain with Omani city of Sohar.

 Diplomatic visits

 In 29 September 2022, President Sheikh Mohamed bin Zayed visited Muscat.
 In 22 April 2024, Sultan Haitham bin Tariq visited Abu Dhabi and both countries signed agreements worth $35 billion.
-The agreements were in different sectors, such as energy and transportation.
+These agreements were in different sectors, such as energy and transportation.